-Since this week marks Jamaica’s 50th anniversary as an independent nation, I thought it would be fitting to feature ackee, Jamaica’s national fruit, as the Ingredient of the Week.
-As you may know, ackee is considered a fruit, but it’s cooked as a vegetable.
+Ackee is Jamaica’s national fruit.
+It is considered a fruit, but it’s cooked and used like a vegetable.
 It’s a key ingredient in Jamaica’s national dish, Ackee and Saltfish.
 There’s nothing like using fresh ackee in this recipe.
 I grew up in a house with a large ackee tree in the yard and, as I recall, it produced fruit year-round.
 So, I guess you can say I’m a little spoiled, though today I’m happy to use canned ackee, which is easier to find outside Jamaica.

 Here’s some more information I found about ackee:

 Ackee is not indigenous to Jamaica.
 It was likely originally imported to the island from West Africa, probably on a slave ship.
 Now it grows there luxuriantly, producing large quantities of edible fruit each year.